Qcc Artist Directory

 Bio

-Clouds above me often veil the mountains, sometimes below me they obscure the valley; I find intricately drawn patterns all around me.
+“Clouds above me often veil the mountains, sometimes below me they obscure the valley.
 I have the choice between mountains, an ocean of sagebrush, the Rio Grande gorge, pinon forests or close-up wildflowers.
-I can breathe freely in this wide open space.
-I pay my respect to the forces that shaped the land, which in turn shaped the local cultures, as well as to the fauna and flora that inhabits it, both in my art and my life.
+I can breathe freely in this wide-open space.”

 Contact